Fever Facts and Benefits

 - You want to encourage your child to drink plenty of cool fluids to prevent dehydration, which can occur more easily during a fever.
 Nurse your baby as often as they will drink.
 In the case of a very young infant, continue to breastfeed while waiting for treatment, as breast milk has antibodies that will help them fight the infection.
 Experiment with offering different fluid options.
 Water, herbal teas, natural fruit juices or home-made popsicles all make great options.
 Try to avoid sugary drinks, as sugar will depress their immune response.

 - Herbal teas that are safe for children and help to calm and maintain fevers in a healthy range are chamomile, catnip and lemon balm.
 Pick one or equal parts of all three!
 Children can have ¼ to 1 cup every few hours.
 It is safe to give 1–2 eye droppers of herbal tea to children under one.
 Alternatively, mom can drink the tea throughout the day, as some benefits will pass through the breast milk.
 You can also take the brewed tea and mix with an equal amount of natural fruit juice.
-Pour into freezer pop moulds and voila!
-Who doesn’t want a nice cold Popsicle when they’re sick?
+Pour into freezer pop molds and voila!
+Who doesn’t want a nice cold popsicle when they’re sick?

 - Monitor their temperature frequently.
 It is not unusual for the fever to go up and down throughout the day.